Sony a6100 how to zoom

 Technique:

-Example: Zooming in on a soccer player just as they make a critical shot on goal can create a powerful, impactful image.
+Example: Zooming in on a soccer player when he makes a critical shot on goal is one possible effect of a powerful, impactful image.

 6.3 Portrait Photography